dayarmush/tweet-explorer/README.md

 ## 1. Introduction

 Tweet Explorer is a powerful web application that allows users to explore a vast collection of tweets from various topics.
 With the app's user-friendly interface, users can search for tweets based on keywords or categories.
-The home page showcases the top 100 most liked tweets, providing a quick glimpse into trending content.
+The home page showcases the top 100 most liked tweets.
 Additionally, registered users can interact with tweets, including liking, favoriting, posting, and deleting tweets.

 ## 2. Features